sylvainkalache/deploy-buildpack-containerized-python-app-to-argo/README.md

+# Boost Your Shipping Velocity With Argo and Buildpacks

 [A recent Microsoft](https://queue.acm.org/detail.cfm?id=3595878)  study looked into what drives developers’ productivity and found that the feedback loop had a strong impact.
 The findings recommend that feedback loops — the speed and quality of responses to actions performed — should be shortened to the maximum possible extent.
 One example they mention in their finding is the time it takes to push code to production.